mat-0/cheltenham-open-data/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Sunday, 27 April 2025
+## On Monday, 28 April 2025

-- The average temperature today is 9.54˚C,
+- The average temperature today is 9.16˚C,
-- With highs of 10.95˚C and lows of 8.62˚C,
+- With highs of 10.54˚C and lows of 8.07˚C,
-- It may feel like 9.54˚C with overcast clouds
+- It may feel like 9.16˚C with overcast clouds
 - The wind speed is 0.45m/s and visibility is 10000m
-- The pressure is 1026hPa and humidity is 85%
+- The pressure is 1025hPa and humidity is 85%
 - The sun will rise at 04:44 and set at 19:26

 <!-- weather_marker ends -->